awsdocs/iam-user-guide/doc_source/access_policies_manage-attach-detach.md

 ## Removing IAM Policies \(AWS API\)<a name="remove-policy-api"></a>

-You can use the AWS API to detach managed policies that control permissions or remove a policy that served as a [permissions boundary](access_policies_boundaries.md)\.
+You can use the AWS API to detach managed policies that control permissions or remove a policy that serves as a [permissions boundary](access_policies_boundaries.md)\.
 You can also delete an inline policy\.

 **To detach a managed policy used as a permissions policy \(AWS API\)**